 TIC not only provides a framework for addressing the needs of traumatized children and youth, but also establishes best practices for protecting therapists from the consequences of exposure to trauma.
 It has become increasingly clear that the adverse sequelae of trauma exposure may extend beyond survivors or perpetrators (Gottfried & Bride, 2018).
-This indirect trauma may affect medical professionals and health care providers who care for traumatized children and youth, known as secondary traumatic stress (STS) or compassion fatigue (Gottfried & Bride, 2018; Jee et al., 2020; Newell et al., 2016).
+This indirect trauma, which may affect medical professionals and health care providers who care for traumatized children and youth, is known as secondary traumatic stress (STS) or compassion fatigue (Gottfried & Bride, 2018; Jee et al., 2020; Newell et al., 2016).
 STS consists of behavior and emotions arising from the desire to help a person experiencing a traumatic event.
 It is defined as indirect exposure to trauma due to a professional relationship with individuals who experience a traumatic event (American Psychiatric Association, 2013; Bride et al., 2004; Figley et al., 1999).

 Many studies point to the contribution of health professionals’ emotional characteristics to their ability to handle STS.
 Some suggest that resilience, the ability to adapt in the face of tragedy, trauma, adversity, hardship, and ongoing significant life stressors (Newman, 2005), may prevent STS (e.g., Harker et al., 2016; Ludick & Figley, 2017).
 Others indicate that self-compassion, the ability for self-acceptance, kindness, and self-understanding during times of suffering, failure, or personal inadequacy (Neff, 2003), might effectively mitigate STS (e.g., Rushforth et al., 2023; Yazıcı & Özdemir, 2023).
-Finally, empathy, the ability to understand and share the emotional experiences of those who directly experienced trauma (Gibbons, 2011), is presented as a key feature in reducing STS among health professionals, indicating that education on good empathy skills might assist as a protective factor against STS (Ludick & Figley, 2017; Ogińska-Bulik et al., 2023).
+Finally, empathy, the ability to understand and share the emotional experiences of those who directly experienced trauma (Gibbons, 2011), is presented as a key feature in reducing STS among health professionals, indicating that education in good empathy skills might assist as a protective factor against STS (Ludick & Figley, 2017; Ogińska-Bulik et al., 2023).

 Organizational and environmental factors also play a critical role in shaping the effectiveness of healthcare delivery, particularly in the context of TIC.
 Successful implementation of TIC requires not only individual knowledge and attitudes but also supportive organizational structures, including leadership commitment, adequate resources, and a culture that prioritizes trauma-sensitive practices (Bowen & Murshid, 2016; SAMHSA, 2014).
 Furthermore, a supportive work environment that fosters continuous learning and provides opportunities for professional development has been shown to enhance the ability of allied health professionals to recognize and respond to trauma (Green, 2015; Mancini & Marek, 2004).
 Despite these insights, there remains a significant gap in understanding the specific organizational factors that most influence TIC adoption.

-In conclusion, further research is needed to explore the basic factors underline the acquisition and implementation of TIC in allied health professionals, to outline the relationships between them, and to identify factors related to STS.
+In conclusion, further research is needed to explore the basic factors that underlie the acquisition and implementation of TIC in allied health professionals, to outline the relationships between them, and to identify factors related to STS.
 This basic theoretical understanding will bridge the knowledge gaps and serve as a foundation for developing a novel framework that systematically integrates TIC into allied health interventions, addressing the unique needs of traumatized children and youth, while offering comprehensive support for allied health professionals.

 Research Objectives